-The type of flowers, the colours and the design of the cake will normally be chosen by the bride but sometimes they don’t have any idea of what they would like so they give you a few rough details and expect you get on with it and produce their dream cake.
+The type of flowers, the colors and the design of the cake will normally be chosen by the bride, but sometimes they don’t have any idea of what they would like so they give you a few vague details and expect you get on with it and produce their dream cake.

 The secret is to ask the right questions

 The most important question that you will ask a bride before you begin to discuss the details is “What is your budget?”
 Only when you have established that she can afford a custom made cake can you begin to gather the information you need.

 To make sure that the flowers and the cake will be what the bride is looking for, ask the following questions.

 - What flowers are going to be in her bouquet and does she want the wedding cake flowers to match them?

 - If she doesn’t want the flowers on the cake to match her bouquet then what flowers does she want?

 - What type of arrangements does she want on the cake – small ones, large ones, hanging ones, one that stands up from the cake or ones that lay flat on the cake?

 - Does she want it to be a stacked cake, with pillars or on a special stand?

 - What type of cake would she like – heavy fruit cake, light fruit cake (which are fondant iced) or sponge, chocolate, etc. which can be fondant covered or iced with frosting, buttercream, etc., and the flavor of the frosting & fillings?